 Then the koi are massacred.
 Sybil claims responsibility, but Toshiro suspects Golden Girl.
 In a stunning motion, he slashes her throat.

 Sybil accompanies Toshiro on a koi-buying trip.
 After, he shows her where he grew up and shares his tortured memories of being abandoned by his family.
 He convinces her they are joined by their common abandonment.
 They marry in an elegant Shinto ceremony and spend their honeymoon in a hotel.

 The Gang Leader learns where Sybil lives, and Clay joins the gang to attack Toshiro’s compound.
 A gun battle rages between Clay’s gang and Toshiro’s guards, and Clay kills a guard.
 But Sybil is nowhere to be found.
 She and Toshiro are still at the honeymoon hotel.
 Thai police arrive, and Clay is arrested.
 Incarcerated, Clay’s beard grows wild as he wastes away, unaware that Sybil rejoices in her love for Toshiro.

 But love, like Sybil’s story, takes many twists and turns.
-Sybil finds evidence of Toshiro’s affair with her mother and her father’s banishment from Thailand.
+Sybil finds evidence of Toshiro’s affair with her mother and her father’s search for her.
 She confronts Toshiro, who simply says: “Koi deal with surprise.
 Koi overcome.”
 He does not understand – Sybil is not a fish.

 Clay’s friends at the Embassy hear of his arrest and concoct a scheme to break him out of jail.
 They convince Wongsawat that Toshiro has Sybil.
 Wongsawat plans a raid.

-Under a full moon, Sybil joins Toshiro at the koi pond.
-He turns to admire the fish.
-He turns back, and she buries a knife in his chest.
+Under a full moon, Sybil dances with Toshiro at the koi pond.
+He turns to admire the fish, and when he turns back, she buries a knife in his chest.
 “You seek release?” she asks.
 “Release yourself,” she whispers, and flees.